 This unique program helps Washington state teachers, regardless of where they live, prepare for the required WEST-E exam, offering a rigorous and affordable pathway to earning a Special Ed endorsement.
 Teachers can apply their learning in the classroom immediately and adjust their techniques as the academy progresses.

-Brought to you by the College of Education in partnership with the Puget Sound Educational Service District, courses are taught by expert practitioners including certified current and former classroom teachers from a variety of Washington school districts.
+Brought to you by the College of Education's Office of Professional & Continuing Education, courses are taught by expert practitioners including certified current and former classroom teachers from a variety of Washington school districts.
 Seattle University faculty oversee the courses to ensure that the materials and teaching are current and relevant.

 Post-baccalaureate level endorsement

 Per credit fee: $325*

 *Professional and Continuing Education courses are not eligible for Seattle University administered financial aid program

 *Materials, books, test fee and endorsement processing fees are not included in the Endorsement Academy costs and are the responsibility of the participant.

 Sue Ann has taught in elementary, middle, and high school in general education (Math) classes and in special education classes.
 Sue Ann’s special education journey began shortly after Jacob’s birth as he was born deaf with multiple health impairments.
 She went back to school to complete her master’s degree in Special Education and her Doctorate in Educational Leadership while becoming proficient in Sign Language.